 Click here to visit the Queen Mary website

-QMUL Pre-Approved Course Listings NOTE: Core curriculum designations on this list pertain to OLD core only.
+QMUL Pre-Approved Course Equivalencies NOTE: Core curriculum designations on this list pertain to OLD core only.

 Academic Program and Choosing Modules (Courses) - This is the book of modules (courses) offered at Queen Mary.
 The new book of modules for the coming academic year will be released in April.
 For information on fall course availability, please refer to the current handbook for an idea of what will be offered in the fall.